 GANAS is an innovative access and retention program at Cal State East Bay that targets and serves newly arrived community college transfer students.
 The GANAS model offers integrated academic and cultural approaches that welcome and socialize new transfer students while increasing their confidence, engagement, resiliency, academic success, persistence, and, ultimately, baccalaureate degree attainment rates.
 GANAS is open to all students.
 It provides a supportive environment that focuses on Latina/o and multicultural content.

 All matters pertaining to the admission of international students are handled by the International Admissions Office.
 Students from other countries should consult with the International Admissions Office regarding visas, eligibility for employment, and any special academic requirements.

 The CSU must assess the academic preparation of international students.
 For this purpose, “international students” include those who hold U.S. temporary visas as students, exchange visitors, or in other non-immigrant classifications.
+California residents and U.S. citizens with international transcripts are also classified as “international students” for admission evaluation purposes.
 Cal State East Bay uses separate requirements and application filing dates in the admission of “foreign students”.
 Verification of English proficiency (see below), financial resources, and academic performance are each important considerations for admission.

 Prospective Graduate Students